 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

 HIST 3115 [0.5 credit] Youth and History

 The role of youth in modern history, with emphasis on Europe.
 Topics include the relationship of young men and women (including children and university students) to industrialization, education, revolutionary and mass politics, war and military training, popular culture, sexuality, and leisure.
 (Field e).